mindspore-ai/docs/tutorials/source_en/cv/resnet50.md

 #### Building Block

 The following figure shows the structure of the building block.
-The main body has two convolutional layers.
+The main body has a two-layer convolutional network structure:

 + On the first-layer network of the main body, 64 input channels are used.
 Then, 64 output channels are obtained through the $3\times3$ convolutional layer, the Batch Normalization layer, and the ReLU activation function layer.
 + On the second-layer network of the main body, 64 input channels are also used.
 Then, 64 output channels are obtained through the $3\times3$ convolutional layer, the Batch Normalization layer, and the ReLU activation function layer.